nodejs/loaders/doc/design/proposal-ambient-loaders.md

 If loaders cannot generally influence each other, we could have a subset of them do.
 Indeed, not all loaders affect the resolution so much that they are a requirement to followup loaders.
 We could have two levels of loaders:

 - Ambient loaders would be defined via the `--ambient-loader <module>` flag.
-They would be loaded sequentially, and would affect the resolution of all followup loaders.
+They would be loaded sequentially and would affect the resolution of all subsequent ambient and regular loaders.

 - Regular loaders would be defined via the `--loader <module>` flag.
 They would be loaded in parallel (at least conceptually).
 Because they’d only be loaded after the ambient loaders have finished evaluating, their resolution would be affected by ambient loaders.